telerik/winforms-docs/controls/listview/custom-items.md

 {{endregion}}

-## Custom items in DetailsView ViewType
+## Custom Items in DetailsView ViewType

 Since the *DetailsView* provides a grid-like interface, it displays a cell for each data field.
 In order to create custom cells you need to subscribe to the __CellCreating__ event and replace the default __DetailListViewDataCellElement__ with your own cell implementation.